 These dogs are definite pack dogs which is why they get along well with other dogs and people.
 However, when it comes to other animals and pets in the house you need to keep an eye on the Harrier.
 These dogs are absolute hunters and any other animal in the house will most likely be considered prey to them.
 Also keep them on a leash when walking them in a park as they tend to love chasing squirrels and other small rodents.

 Because these dogs can think for themselves they can be very stubborn.
 Obedience training is often necessary for the Harrier.
 Enrolling them in some sort of performance sports such as rally or agility will definitely help to keep them busy as well as to aid in getting rid of all their excess energy.
 As for being inside the house they tend to be inactive animals.
-They are not, however, recommended for people who live in apartments unless you are willing to give them at least two hours of vigorous exercise every day.
+They are not, however, recommended for people who live in apartments unless you are willing to provide them with at least ours of vigorous exercise every day.

 Being very loyal to their owners and the family Harriers make great watchdogs.
 They will alert you to the presence of strangers and visitors to your home.
 They will even bark at every strange noise they hear which is another reason they are not recommended for apartments.
 They are usually quite friendly towards strangers as they will greet them as if they have known each other for a long time.

 These dogs are not recommended for first-time dog owners because of the amount of daily exercise that is required as well as their stubbornness.